Apergot/Spring-Boot-Restful-API/README.md

 ```
 As you can see, in this file all you have to do is setting the database resource and adding some configuration params to make possible some stuff as uploading a large image to the backend and using JPA to manage your persistent data.
 You really want to let parameters as "logging.level.org.hibernate.SQL=debug" to know what is JPA doing behind the scenes at server reload and "spring.jpa.hibernate.ddl-auto=create-drop" to run, everytime this happens, a SQL script which is supposed to fill our database with dummy data.
 This SQL script is located on /src/main/resources/import.sql

-Once everything has been set up successfully, you can use Postman to do your own requests.
+Once everything has been set up successfully, you can use Postman to make your own requests.

 ## Built With